-We use most of our Grenache Blanc in our Esprit de Beaucastel Blanc and Côtes de Tablas Blanc each year.
-However, we have been so pleased by the flavors and intensity of the Grenache Blanc that we decided to reserve a small quantity of Grenache Blanc for a single-varietal bottling.
+We use most of our Grenache Blanc in our Esprit de Beaucastel Blanc and Cotes de Tablas Blanc each year.
+However, we have been so pleased by the flavors and intensity of the Grenache Blanc that we try to reserve a small quantity of Grenache Blanc for a single-varietal bottling each year.

-Our Grenache Blanc grapes were grown on our 120-acre certified organic estate vineyard.
+The grapes for our 2009 Grenache Blanc were grown on our 120-acre certified organic estate vineyard.

-The 2008 vintage was our second consecutive drought year, with yields further reduced by spring frosts.
-Berries and clusters were small, leading to excellent concentration.
-Ripening over the summer was gradual and harvest about a week later than normal.
-Crop sizes were similar to 2007 and about 20% lower than usual.
-The low yields and gradual ripening resulted in wines with good intensity, lower than normal alcohols and an appealing gentle minerality.
-Our Grenache Blanc was harvested between September 16th and October 3rd.
+The 2009 vintage was our third consecutive drought year, with yields further reduced by April frosts.
+Berries and clusters were small, with excellent concentration.
+Ripening over the summer was gradual and our Grenache Blanc harvest complete at the time of a major rainstorm on October 13th.
+Crop sizes were 10% smaller than 2008 and 30% lower than usual.
+The low yields and gradual ripening resulted in wines with an appealing lushness, rich texture and gentle minerality.
+Our Grenache Blanc was harvested between September 14th and 24th.

 The Grenache Blanc grapes were whole cluster pressed, and fermented using native yeasts in stainless steel tanks and one two-year-old foudre.
-The fermentation process took unusually long, and didn't complete until nearly a year after harvest.
-The final blend was assembled in July 2009, and bottled in September 2009.
+The Grenache Blanc lots were assembled in May 2010, and bottled in July 2010.
 The wines underwent only a light cold stabilization before bottling.